Darxo/Hardened/README.md

 ## Quality of Life

+- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event
+- Settlements now display a tooltip showing how many days ago you last visited that location
+- Distance text in rumors and contracts now display the tile distance range in brackets
 - Legendary Armor and Armor with an attachement that you un-equip are now automatically marked as to-be-repaired
+- The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
 - **Night Effect**, **Double Grip** and **Pattern Recognition** no longer display a Mini-Icon
 - **Brawny**, **Fortified Mind** and **Colossus** on all NPCs are now replaced with an equivalent amount of stats
-- Improve formatting of **Nimble** and **Poise** perk desriptions
-- The tooltips of your attributes now display your Base Attribute value and the difference between that Base value and your current value
-- Settlements now display a tooltip showing how many days ago you last visited that location
-- The Retinue-Slot Event will now trigger shortly after you unlock a new slot and will no longer replace a regular event.
-- Distance text in rumors and contracts now display the tile distance range in brackets
-- Slightly Lower the volume of the sfx of the annoying kid calling out for his daddy
+- Slightly Lower the sfx volume of the annoying kid calling out for his daddy

 ## Fixes